-Section 1: The Department of Social Services and the Department of Human Services shall jointly establish a rate setting methodology for services delivered by community-based health and human services providers.
+Section 1: DSS and DHS shall jointly establish a rate setting methodology for services delivered by community-based health and human services providers.
 Each category of service shall undergo a comprehensive rate modeling analysis at least every five years.
 The departments may elect to conduct the analysis earlier or on a more frequent basis if warranted by cost report information or other market conditions.
 Any new service model shall undergo comprehensive rate modeling analysis prior to implementation.